Day stages won't work in Immaterial and Missing Power if someone is playing as Remilia. Think about that for a second. She's a vampire.

 Vampires can't handle sunlight when it's a sign of life.
-However, "scientific" UV radiation often doesn't affect thematic vampires who sunlight is anathema because it represents life.
-Plus, the artificial solar power is from a dead god consumed from a hell raven.
+However, "scientific" UV radiation often doesn't affect thematic vampires for whom sunlight is anathema because it represents life.
+Plus, the artificial solar power is from a dead god consumed by a hell raven.
 No thematic opposition there.

 Well, in her win quote against Okuu she states that she rather dislikes the sun, and both Okuu and Remilia have their beaten-up portraits shown.
 So while it's possible that UV radiation might be harmful for her, it's likely that the radiation from the core is not enough compared to the true sun.
 Still makes little sense why she would be allowed to play on this particular stage, but yeah, Our Vampires Are Different.

 There's also the factor that ZUN is known to be a Jojos Bizarre Adventure fan, and Vampires in that series are weak to UV Lights.
 It would make sense if he carried that over as a weakness for Touhou Vampires.

 Nue Houjuu's theme, "Heian Alien", almost sounds like Flandre Scarlet's theme, "U.N Owen Was Her?".
 I didn't really understand why it almost sounds like Flandre's, than it hit me she's a Nue, that's what she wants you to hear.
 It's an illusion of Flandre, just like Nue makes the heroines think those flying objects are shaped like flying-plate styled UFOs.
 Even the Extra Stage theme, UFO "Romance in the Night Sky", can be an illusion, too. -P Miller 1